 4. College Course Placement Tests.
-All students who have not taken the ACT or SAT within the last 3 years or have had no previous college English or math courses are required to take the ASSET or COMPASS placement test prior to enrolling in English or mathematics courses.
+All students who have not taken the ACT or SAT within the last 3 years or have had no previous college English or math courses are required to take the Accuplacer placement test prior to enrolling in English or mathematics courses.
 The scores from the tests are used to advise students about placement in courses in which they can be most successful.
 Students should make arrangements to take the tests by contacting the Advising Center at any Butler location.

-Students are required to take the course and/or courses based on the scores received from the ASSET or COMPASS placement test.
+Students are required to take the course and/or courses based on the scores received from the Accuplacer placement test.
+All students who enroll in developmental curses in English, Math, and/or Reading are required to take PD 120 Conquering College, a course which develops their skills for college level work.
+Students required to take PD 120 should enroll in it the first semester of their enrollment.
 Any exception must go through the Dean of the academic area in question.
 Students who have taken the ACT or who have previous college course work should bring those records with them for advising and enrollment.

-5. Proof of Residency.
+- 5. Proof of Residency.
 When enrolling, the student is responsible for indicating the proper residence classification for tuition costs.
 If there is a question, the student should consult with personnel in the Registrar's Office, or with registration personnel at sites other than the main campus.
 Residency status is determined by procedures consistent with Kansas statutes.
 Copies of these statutes are available in the Registrar's Office and the college library.
 Generally, residency is determined by length of residence-minimum of six months of established residency in Kansas and three or more of the following:

 - a.
 Registration of automobile

 - b.
 Payment of personal property tax

 - c.
 Voter registration

 - d.
 Job status/school attendance

 - e.
 Kansas driver's license

 - f.
 Rent or utility receipt

 - g.
 Notarized statement from a Kansas resident verifying that student has resided with him or her for six months